tjvantoll/www.tjvantoll.com/source/_posts/2012-08-19-onscroll-event-issues-on-mobile-browsers.markdown

 Unlike desktop browsers, most all mobile browsers simply do not fire an `onscroll` event until the scrolling action comes to a complete stop.

-If you only need to support Android's Jelly Bean browser the `onscroll` event works beautifully and behaves just like desktop browsers.
-If you only need to support iOS Safari using the `ontouchmove` event to mimic Desktop `onscroll` events mostly works.

-If you need any sort of cross browser support you're simply out of luck.
-At this point there is simply no cross browser viable workaround to mimic the desktop behavior.
-If you had success implementing this by some other means let me know in the comments.
+The only mobile browser that handled this event elegantly in my testing was Android's Jelly Bean browser.
+Therefore, if you need any sort of cross browser support you're simply out of luck; there is simply no cross browser viable workaround to mimic the desktop behavior.
+If you have had success implementing this by some other means please let me know in the comments.

+### Disclaimer

+I haven't been able to test this in Chrome for Android and I know there are other mobile browsers that I'm missing.
+If someone else has this capability I'd love to know how they handle these situations.

+Also while I did verify these findings on physical devices for Firefox for Android, Android 2.3's default browser, and Safari on iOS 5; the rest of my testing was limited to simulators / emulators.
+From past experience I know that simulator / emulator testing is no substitute for the real thing.
+Therefore, if you find any discrepancies in my findings please let me know in the comments so I can update the post.